-Aniakchak National Monument and Preserve includes the 6-mile (9.7 km) wide Mount Aniakchak Caldera, a collapsed volcano in the Aleutian Range, about 200 miles (323 km) southwest of Kodiak and 50 miles (81 km) northeast of Chignik, Alaska.
-The preserve also includes the shorelines of Amber Bay, Aniakchak Bay, and part of Kujulik Bay on the Pacific Ocean.
+Aniakchak National Monument and Preserve surrounds Mount Aniakchak caldera in the Aleutian Range, which is 6 miles (9.7 km) wide and 2,500 feet (762 m) deep and formed during a massive volcanic eruption 3,500 years ago, about 200 miles (323 km) southwest of Kodiak and 50 miles (81 km) northeast of Chignik, Alaska.
+The preserve also includes 135 miles (218 km) of shoreline in Amber Bay, Aniakchak Bay, and part of Kujulik Bay on the Pacific Ocean.
 This is the least visited unit in the National Park system due to the remoteness and notoriously bad weather.

-The Aniakchak National Monument was first proclaimed in 1978, and in 1980 the Alaska National Interest Lands Conservation Act established the unit as a national monument surrounded by a larger national preserve that extended to the coast.
+The Aniakchak Caldera National Monument was first proclaimed in 1978, and in 1980 the Alaska National Interest Lands Conservation Act established the unit as a national monument surrounded by a larger national preserve that extended to the coast.
+The Aniakchak River flows generally east for 27 miles (43 km) from Surprise Lake in the crater of Mount Aniakchak into Aniakchak Bay and the Pacific Ocean.
+In 1980, the Aniakchak River and several tributaries within the national monument were designated “wild” and added to the National Wild and Scenic Rivers System.
+Although the Aniakchak River is floatable in small to medium rafts and other watercraft, rapids and low water temperatures, hazardous winds and generally inclement weather, and the remoteness limit the number of parties floating this river to only a few each year.
 Read more here and here.
 Explore more of Aniakchak Bay and Aniakchak National Preserve here: